pkp/pkp-docs/faq/en/journal-setup.md

 3. When the issue is full, remove the title and assign the issue an issue and volume number
 4. Create a new issue called “New Research” and add new articles to it.

+Note that if you change issue names in the future and are minting DOIs through Crossref, you will need to [update the metadata for your articles with Crossref](/crossref-ojs-manual/en/config#updating-dois).

 See [Learning OJS 3 - Production and Publication](https://docs.pkp.sfu.ca/learning-ojs/en/production-publication#continuous-publishing) for more information.

 ## How can I start using DOIs?